iricigor/psaptgetupdate/Docs/Find-CommandFromCache.md

 ## DESCRIPTION

-The Find-CommandFromCache cmdlet finds PowerShell commands such as cmdlets, aliases, functions, and workflows.
+The Find-CommandFromCache cmdlet finds PowerShell commands such as cmdlets using local cache.
-Find-Command searches local cache obtained with command `Update-PSRepositoryCache` (or using its alias `psaptgetupdate`).
+Local cache is obtained/updated with command `Update-PSRepositoryCache` (or using its alias `psaptgetupdate`).
 Searching local cache is about 20-100 times faster than online search performed via `Find-Command` command from PowerShellGet.

 ## EXAMPLES